Why Mr. Dylan? Consider the following:

 Dylan’s first album was a huge disappointment.
 And no wonder, Bob Dylan’s voice was nowhere to be found on that record.
 When interviewed much later, Dylan stated that he was hesitant to reveal too much of himself at first.

-Relying on “safe” esoteric or academic articles — just like the ones you wrote in school -0 are just one way of hiding.
+I find this to be a barrier for many of my clients: they think they must write articles that look and sound just like those practitioners they read and admire.
+Churning out “safe” esoteric or academic articles – just like those you wrote in school – are really another way of hiding.
 And if you’re trying to hide behind a façade or pretension, it will be even more difficult to write with your voice.
 And when people do find your content, the chances are greater they’ll move on without making a connection.
 For all those readers you fear you’d drive away “if they only knew the real you,” there are an equal or greater number of people eager to get to know the “real” you.

 Don’t be afraid to step up, tell your story, share your point of view, and let the chips (or readers) fall where they may.